icerpc/icerpc-csharp/src/IceRpc.Coloc/README.md

 The primary use case for this transport is testing.
 Several unit tests running in the same process can easily and cheaply create their own private coloc connections.

+This transport does not use network APIs.
+It is available on all platforms.

 [Source code][source] | [Package][package] | [API reference documentation][api] | [Product documentation][product]

 [api]: https://api.testing.zeroc.com/csharp/api/IceRpc.Transports.html